whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1A.md

 <!--rowstart-->

-[Test](guidelines#evaluateinspecttest) electrical circuits or components using electrical measuring equipment
+{% do Test, evaluateinspecttest %} electrical circuits or components using electrical measuring equipment

 <!--cellbreak-->